Animal-aDNA-Research-Community/AaRC.github.io/projects.md

 sidebar_link: true
 ---

-A list of SPAAM commmunity projects
+A list of AaRC projects

-Here we provide a list of projects run by the SPAAM community that to assist in progressing the field.
+Here we provide a list of projects run by AaRC in order to assist in progressing the field.

 <!-- TOC -->